Juuro/trailstories-static/_posts/2021-07-26-tokyo-2020-favourite-women.md

 ---
 layout: post
 title: "Tokyo 2020: Favourite women"
 date: 2021-07-26
-tags: article mtb
+tags: pro cross-country race olympic-games
 ---

 ![XCO women 2021](/assets/xco-women-2021.jpg)

 After the mens race today, tomorrow we have the olympic womens race on the agenda.
 Prepare yourself for a race with many favourites and fierce battles for the medals.

 ### Jenny Rissvends